 This initiative recognises the importance of being numerate in today's world.
 This initiative will provide opportunities for schools to develop creative ways to promote the necessary skills to become numerate.
 Numeracy involves the ability to distinguish between facts, using critical thinking and reasoning skills to process information and express ideas mathematically.
 With this in mind, schools may consider using this initiative to encourage students to gather and present information or use problem-solving skills on a project.
-You can also find some other ideas for the classroom here. (https://www.pdst.ie/sites/default/files/DEIS%20NUMERACY% 20BOOKLET.pdf)

-f) Being Creative
+F) Being Creative

-"Logic will get you from A to B. Imagination will take you everywhere." - Albert Einstein
+"Logic will get you from A to B. Imagination will take you everywhere." - Albert Einstein opportunities for schools to enable students to use their imagination to develop ideas.

 This initiative aims to develop and harness the creativity of students.
 Schools undertaking this initiative may consider innovative ways to encourage students to learn creativity (potentially through the use of digital technology) and use their imagination to explore options and alternatives.
-This initiative also offers opportunities for schools to enable students to use their imagination to develop ideas.
+This initiative also offers